pypitzer/python_markdown_nofollow/README.md

 ## Usage

-this plugin is register to `python-markdown` (version 3), so after installation, you just need to specify the name of this plugin:
+this plugin is registered to `python-markdown` (version 3), so after installation, you just need to specify the name of this plugin:

 ```python
 import markdown